igolem/net_eng/README.md

 -----
 Functions provided:

-is_ipv4_unicast:
-verifies a supplied IPv4 address is unicast. returns True or False

 is_ipv4_format:
 verifies a supplied IPv4 address is a decimal representation of four decimal octets. returns True or False

-is_ipv4_range:
-verifies a supplied start and end IPv4 address pair is a valid range. returns True or False

-is_ipv4_mask:
+valid_ipv4_mask:
 verifies supplied IPv4 mask value is valid (both cidr and decimal-based masks). returns True or False

 cidr_to_dec_mask:
-converts a cidr-based IPv4 mask to its decimal equivalent. returns string of decimal mask
+converts an IPv4 cidr mask integer to an IPv4 decimal mask returns string representation of IPv4 decimal mask

+valid_ipv4_unicast:
+verifies a supplied IPv4 address is a valid IPv4 unicast destination address. returns True or False

+is_ipv4_mcast
+verifies a supplied IPv4 address is a valid IPv4 multicast destination address. returns True or False

+is_ipv4_range:
+verifies a supplied start and end IPv4 address pair is a valid unicast destination range. returns True or False

 dns_resolves:
 verifies DNS resolves to an IP address for a provided DNS name.